Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Grunting "again"<sup>😾</sup> obliges me to recall AI Tides, impromptu and without wiki.
 I'd skip old fiction and the times when man humanized mechanical breakthroughs, and resume on the digital era.

+### 1950s

-The **1950s** were crucial for IT - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.
+These years were crucial for IT - as an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated HMIs with high-level languages.

 The leap in both hardware and software could surpass sci-fi fantasies.
-And there were two letters (not AI) that made folks think that processors will soon be peers of human minds.
+And there were two letters (not "AI") that made folks think that processors will soon be peers of human minds.

 <details>
-<summary><ins>&nbsp;These two letters, if you are intrigued, were ...&nbsp;</ins></summary>
+<summary><ins>&nbsp;These two letters were ...&nbsp;</ins></summary>
 &nbsp;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**IF** -- This statement in high-level languages introduced the feeling of human doubt and decision-making.